Okanagan Short Story Contest

 The Okanagan Short Story Contest awards the best new short stories by writers in the Southern Interior of British Columbia: east of Hope, west of the Alberta border, north of the US border and south of Williams Lake.
 Past winners have gone on to publish with Penguin Random House, Arsenal Pulp Press, and NeWest Press, as well as numerous magazines and journals nationally and internationally.

 The Amber Webb-Bowerman Memorial Foundation is co-sponsoring the 2019 contest, allowing FCCS to award larger winning purses—$1,000, $400 and $200—as well as a new award for the top short story by a high-school student ($200 prize).
-Co-sponsors are FCCS, Kelowna Capital News, and the Central Okanagan Foundation.
+Co-sponsors are FCCS, Kelowna Capital News, the Central Okanagan Foundation, and subTerrain magazine.

 There is a $15 entry fee for each story.
 All proceeds go towards Creative Writing scholarships at UBC.